 How to Develop a HIPAA-Compliant Telemedicine Platform

-The telemedicine solutions market share is set to reach $ 559.52 billion in 2027, expanding at a CAGR of 25.5%.
-The stage for its growth is set by the pandemic crisis, healthcare accessibility issues, and the demand for safe and fast medical services.
+The telemedicine solutions market share is set to reach $559.52 billion in 2027, expanding at a CAGR of 25.5%.
+The pandemic crisis, healthcare accessibility issues, and the demand for safe and fast medical services are setting the stage for its growth.
+However, telemedicine app development has several nuances that companies must consider, including compliance with the Healthcare Insurance Portability and Accountability Act (HIPAA).

 HIPAA Guidelines for Telemedicine Platforms